Finding Your Next Steps

-When speaking to a team of newly certified TOGAF® architects at a customer organization, most of the questions were centered around things such as:
+After getting TOGAF certified, what’s next on your architecture career journey?
+When speaking to a team of newly certified TOGAF® architects at a customer organization, most of the questions were centered around this, such as::

 - How do I get started with my first EA project using TOGAF?

 - How do I create an EA Repository?

 As the questions kept coming in, it was clear that we weren’t yet differentiating between the three big buckets of work outlined in TOGAF, that is: